microsoft/z3guide/website/docs-smtlib/02 - theories/01 - Arithmetic.md

 In the  example we model three jobs, each job has two tasks to be completed by two workers.
 Thus, there are six variables for every task/worker combination.
 The start time of job 1 on worker 2 is given by `t12`.
 It has duration 1, so has to start at least one unit before the completion deadline 8.
-It follows task `t11` which has duration 2 adn cannot overlap with other tasks on work station 2.
+It follows task `t11` which has duration 2 and cannot overlap with other tasks on work station 2.

 ## Non-linear arithmetic